CESARDELATORRE/netcore-docker-multi-stage-poc/README.md

 # aspnetapp MVC app with additional local reference to a .NET Core Class Library (MyDomainLayerLib) through a NuGet package and local NuGet source

-The aspnetapp sample demonstrates how to Dockerize an ASP.NET Core app.
-If you'd like to see how to Dockerize a .NET Framework app check out the [.NET Framework Docker samples](https://github.com/Microsoft/dotnet-framework-docker-samples).
+The aspnetapp sample demonstrates how to Dockerize an ASP.NET Core app with additional local reference to a .NET Core Class Library (MyDomainLayerLib) through a NuGet package and local NuGet source

 The instructions assume that you already have [.NET Core 1.1](https://www.microsoft.com/net/download/core#/sdk), [Git](https://git-scm.com/downloads), and [Docker](https://www.docker.com/products/docker) clients installed.
 They also assume you already know how to target Linux or Windows containers.
 Do try both image types.
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 For additional tutorials on ASP.NET Core see [ASP.NET Core Getting Started](https://www.asp.net/get-started).